ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 The data is kept in sync between the client and the server through API calls and server-sent events (SSE).
 This means the backend is always up to date with the users actions and users can see what others are doing.

+- Data must be immediately send asynchronously to the backend on any user action.
 - Calculations in the backend can always assume that database is up-to-date.
 - No timestamps are needed for data consistency.
 - No conflict handling in the frontend.